 Toxic Furniture Flame Retardant Chemicals Found in Americans

-A new peer-reviewed study found that people are contaminated with several toxic flame retardants rarely studied in the US, including one that has never before been detected in Americans called TCEP.
+Scientists discover how to detect several additional flame retardants in people's bodies as previously unrecognized flame retardants found in Americans for the first time.
+A new peer-reviewed study found that people are contaminated with several toxic flame retardants rarely studied in the US, including one that has never before been detected in Americans, TCEP.
 Scientists tested urine samples of California residents for biomarkers of six chemicals, all of which were present.

-The scientists discovered a way to test for this class of toxic flame retardants (phosphates), which could open up a new wave of research into a group of pervasive flame retardants that were previously not studied nearly as much as some other flame retardants.
+The scientists discovered a way to test for this class of toxic flame retardants (phosphates), which could open up a new wave of research into a group of pervasive flame retardants previously not studied nearly as much as some other flame retardants.

 Funded in part by the National Institutes of Health (NIH), the study by researchers at Silent Spring Institute and the University of Antwerp was published online today in the peer-reviewed journal Environmental Science & Technology.

 The chemical detected in Americans for the first time, TCEP [tris-(2-chloroethyl) phosphate], is a carcinogen and can also harm people's nervous and reproductive systems.
 The biomarkers for the chemical were detected in the urine of 75% of the people tested.
-More than a half a million pounds of TCEP are produced every year for use in polyurethane foam, plastics, polyester resins and textiles.
-It is listed under California's Proposition 65 as a carcinogen and the European Union has classified it as a "Substance of Very High Concern."
+More than half a million pounds of TCEP are produced yearly for use in polyurethane foam, plastics, polyester resins, and textiles.
+It is listed under California's Proposition 65 as a carcinogen, and the European Union has classified it as a "Substance of Very High Concern."

 "It is hard to believe that a metabolite of chlorinated tris, the same flame retardant we helped remove from baby pajamas in the 1970s, was found in almost all of the study participants.
-It is such good news that, thanks to the new flammability standard, such harmful chemicals are no longer needed in our furniture."
+It is such good news that thanks to the new flammability standard, such harmful chemicals are no longer needed in our furniture."

 This study adds to a previous analysis of flame retardants in dust samples that were taken from homes of the same people whose urine was tested.
-The researchers chose to test urine samples for this class of phosphate flame retardants after seeing a high prevalence of them in the dust, and recognizing the dearth of information on this group of chemicals.
+The researchers chose to test urine samples for this class of phosphate flame retardants after seeing a high prevalence of them in the dust and recognizing the absence of information on this group of chemicals.
 In the household dust, half of the homes exceeded EPA health guidelines for either TCEP or TDCIPP.

-"This study provides more evidence that our homes are a primary source of exposure to toxic flame retardants," said Julia Brody, PhD, Executive Director and Senior Scientist at Silent Spring Institute.
+"This study provides more evidence that our homes are a primary source of exposure to toxic flame retardants," said Julia Brody, Ph.D., Executive Director and Senior Scientist at Silent Spring Institute.

 "It has been proven that flame retardants do not provide the level of protection necessary to save lives and property.
-We have known how toxic these chemicals are for decades and yet they are still being used.
+We have known how toxic these chemicals are for decades, yet they are still being used."

 Brody described some good news that came from the research: